BE ALERT FOR PATCHY FOG THIS MORNING

 TURNING COOLER NEXT WEEK

-Today: Partly cloudy, hot and humid.
-A stray afternoon/evening shower or storm.
-Highs 88-94.
+Today: Partly cloudy and very warm.
+Stray mountain shower.
+Highs 83-89.
 Northeast wind 10 mph or less.

-Tonight: Partly cloudy with some patchy fog.
-Lows 64-70.
+Tonight: Partly cloudy and comfortable.
+Patchy fog.
+Lows 57-63.
 Light wind.

 Meteorologist David Boyd